Are you looking for accommodation for students?

 Living On-Campus or university Halls & Residences

-On-Campus: A wide range of accommodation for students on-campus is available.
-Usually, the UNIs will accept with priority the new students in their first year at the university.
+On-Campus: A wide range of on-campus accommodations for students are available.
+Usually, universities will prioritise new students in their first year at the university.

 Halls of residence: Many universities and colleges offer halls of residence or self-catering flats to students.
 In addition, accommodation for students can vary immensely between different universities and colleges, as well as within individual places of study.
 So, this might mean halls of residence that sleep hundreds of students.
 Furthermore, some of them have their own bars and cafes and even small, self-catering flats.